 - Preventing adjacent teeth from drifting out of place

 - Restoring full speaking, biting, and chewing abilities

 - Restoring aesthetics to your smile

 To learn more about the benefits offered by dental bridges, please contact our experienced Cedar Rapids dentist today.
-Based in Marion, Dr. McLaughlin and Dr. Nelson proudly serve the greater Cedar Rapids area and all surrounding Iowa communities.
+Based in Marion, Dr. McLaughlin and Dr. Mueller (Nelson) proudly serve the greater Cedar Rapids area and all surrounding Iowa communities.